httplab/opman/guides/00_motivation.md

 mailing lists, it would be great to automatically get log entries about this (even if the developer forgot to explicitly use logger).

+### No way to audit changes

+There is no way to trace the history of a change in one or another entity.
+The user edits the billing plan and it’s quite difficult for us to establish when it was done, what values were before editing, to see the list of versions.
+It would be great to be able to get a history of changes in the properties of entities.
+Sending messages, launching workers, interacting with external APIs from open (incomplete) transactions.
+For example, we add money to the user's account, send an alert about this, after the message is sent, an error occurs and rollback transactions occur.
+As a result, the user thinks that he has money in his account, but in fact there is none.
+It would be great to have a tool that would allow transparently delaying communication with the outside world until the transaction is successfully completed.

+## Data consistency issues

+### Forgotten transactions

+Often there are no transactions, as a result, data is not stored atomically, data integrity is violated.
+It would be great to have instruments that simplify transactional support at the operation definition level.
+For example, declaring an operation as transactional would allow us to not worry about transactions within nested service classes calls during execution of the operation.

+### Interaction with external worlds from open transactions

+Often there are no transactions, as a result, data is not stored atomically, data integrity is violated.
+It would be great to have tools that simplify transactional support at the operation definition level.
+For example, declaring an operation as transactional might help us to not worry about transactions within nested sservice classes calls during operation execution.